owenxuli/cs50-final-project/README.md

 1. python3 -m pip install chess
 2. python3 -m pip install chess.svg

 We also used Chessboard.js, a free-to-use resource that allows easy implementation of interactive chess boards embedded into websites through JavaScript.
 In order to download and use Chessboard.js.
-The folder containing the downloaded files are inside the chessboardjs-1.0.0 folder, including the license for the usage of the code.
+The folder containing the downloaded files are inside the chessboardjs-1.0.0/ folder, including the license for the usage of the code.
 To use the Chessboard.js resource, we made copies of the JS, CSS，and image files (in the static/pieces/ folder) in our static/ folder so they are easily accesible.
+Thus, there is no further need to install any additional resources to run our project, since the files are inside the static/ folder.

 To run the program, use "flask run" in the terminal, and enter the server.

-Note: to collaborate on the project, we used VS Code and GitHub, so we also had to install some of the libraries pre-installed on the CS50 codespace, such as the cs50 library itself to use the SQL functionality, into our VS Code.
+Note: to collaborate on the project, we used VS Code and GitHub, so we also had to install some of the libraries pre-installed on the CS50 codespace, such as the cs50 library itself to use the SQL functionality, into our VS Code Desktop version.

 After registering a new user and logging in, you can then proceed to use all the subpages freely.